Libvirt Realms

 Nutanix Realms

-In Nutanix, the VM Image can only be added through PRISM interface.
+In Nutanix, the VM Image can only be added through the PRISM interface.

-You must have access PRISM and sufficient credentials to be able to perform this operation.
+You must have access to PRISM and sufficient credentials to be able to perform this operation.

 Building VM Bricks in tiCrypt

-Once a VM Image is build based on your new disk image, the process is the same for both Libvirt and Nutanix realm types.
-The VM Image becomes available as a choice of image for the construction of a new or updating an existing VM Brick.
+Once a VM Image is built based on your new disk image, the process is the same for both Libvirt and Nutanix realm types.
+The VM Image becomes available as a choice of image for the construction of a new or an existing updating VM Brick.

 Updating an existing VM Brick does not affect any running VMs based on that brick until the VM reboots.